frank-mitchell-com/jsonpp/README.md

         }

 Obviously this code needs more error checking and better error reporting.
-It's also not too different from what one may write using JAXP's `JsonParser`.
+It's also not too different from what one may write using JSONP's `JsonParser`.